 "I know, and... that's OK, but... the dammed hopper... should have been here... by now.
 I don't understand... why they are not coming."

 Andee leans over the edge again and looks down.

 "The rescue corps are back!
 They're trying to climb up here.
 You'll be OK."

 "No. Punk-faced sons of ghimurs!"
 Ricio yells irate, then groans in pain.
 "I can't believe... this bull.
 Are they seriously... not sending a hopper... for me?
 Do these idiots know... who my father is?
 This is unreal...
 They're going to let me die up here."
-In addition to the pain, Ricio is now beside himself with rage and shock.
+Ricio laments becoming more and more despondent.

 "Who are the hoppers?
 What can they do that the rescue corps can't?"

 Ricio stares hard at Andee.

 "You're a good guy.
 I'm glad... you're here to help me."

 "But I can't help you.
 I don't know how to help you.
 I don't know anything.
 I don't know who the hoppers are.
 I don't know what to do.
 If I did, I would do it.
 I would help you.
 But I don't know anything."
 Andee all of sudden reacts frustrated, but mostly with himself.
 He feels inadequate, even dumb for not understanding, not knowing, what this pilot is saying, or even expecting from him.

 "The hoppers are... they aren't they... they are it, machines."